groupvine/gv-doc/membership/importing.md

 ## Lists

-Lists allow you to target emails by certain sub-sets of recipients.
+Lists allow you to target emails by certain sub-sets of community members.
 For example, the following import would specify which members are on one of two lists (this time, we've simplified the import, removing the custom attributes and role columns, to just update the list